Wood bison: Hybridization

-Wood bison populations have been susceptible to hybridization with illness-infected plains bison, thereby polluting the genetic stock, the phenotype, and health condition.
-Between 1925 and 1928, 6,673 plains bisons, compared to 1,500-2,000 wood bisons, were translocated from Buffalo National Park into the Wood Buffalo National Park by the Government of Canada, to avoid mass culling because of overpopulation, despite protests from conservation biologists.
-The translocation was regarded as a severe tragedy because all the remnant wood bisons were thought to be hybridized with the larger numbers of plains bisons.
-However, in 1957 a relatively pure herd of about 200 was discovered in an isolated part of Wood Buffalo National Park, although gene flows likely occurred elsewhere within the park when the herd was discovered, and this herd unlikely remained completely isolated and did not preserve pure genes and phenotype.
+Wood bison populations have been susceptible to hybridization with sometimes diseased plains bison, thereby polluting the genetic stock, the phenotype, and health condition.
+Between 1925 and 1928, 6,673 plains bisons compared to 1,500–2,000 wood bison, were translocated from Buffalo National Park into the Wood Buffalo National Park by the government of Canada, to avoid mass culling because of overpopulation, despite protests from conservation biologists.
+The translocation was regarded as a tragedy because all the remnaining wood bison were thought to be hybridized with the larger numbers of plains bison.
+In 1957, though, a relatively pure herd of about 200 was discovered in an isolated part of Wood Buffalo National Park, although gene flows likely occurred elsewhere within the park when the herd was discovered, and this herd unlikely remained completely isolated and did not preserve pure genes and phenotype.

-Thus the wood bison in the Wood Buffalo National Park are considered hybrid descendants.
-However, a study in 1995 detected that there have been notable differences among each herd within the park, showing different degrees of hybridization.
+Thus, the wood bison in the Wood Buffalo National Park are considered hybrid descendants.
+A study in 1995 detected notable differences, though, between each herd within the park, showing different degrees of hybridization.
 The herd at the Sweetgrass Station near the Peace–Athabasca Delta, as well as the Slave River Lowlands herd, preserved phenotypes relatively loyal to the original wood bison before the 1920s, being measured from degrees of morphological overlaps between pure plains bison, even surpassing the preserved herds at Elk Island National Park and Mackenzie Bison Sanctuary.

 Natural hybridization between wood and plains bison presumably occurred for a limited extent in the regions where the two ecotypes (or subspecies) overlapped.
-Wood-plains hybrids are generally called "Parkland bison".
+Wood–plains hybrids are generally called "Parkland bison".

-As below-mentioned, disease-free and genetically unique populations of wood bison have been discovered in recent years.
-If these populations had little or no contacts with bison from Wood Buffalo National Park, there is a possibility that there are surviving pure wood bison.
+Disease-free and genetically unique populations of wood bison have been discovered in recent years.
+If these populations, such as the herds from the Ronald Lake and the Firebag River regions, had little or no contacts with hybridized animals from Wood Buffalo National Park, a possibility exists of pure wood bison surviving.

 Disease

-Publicly owned free-ranging herds in Alberta, British Columbia, Yukon, and the Northwest Territories comprise 90% of existing wood bison, although six smaller public and private captive-breeding herds with conservation objectives comprise roughly 10% of the total, or around 900 head.
-These captive herds and two large isolated free-ranging herds all derive from disease-free and morphologically representative founding stock from Wood Buffalo National Park.
+Publicly owned, free-ranging herds in Alberta, British Columbia, Yukon, and the Northwest Territories comprise 90% of existing wood bison, although six smaller public and private captive-breeding herds with conservation objectives comprise roughly 10% of the total, or around 900 head.
+These captive herds and two large isolated, free-ranging herds all derive from disease-free and morphologically representative founding stock from Wood Buffalo National Park.
 These captive herds are particularly important for conservation and recovery purposes, because the larger free-ranging herds in and around Wood Buffalo National Park were infected with bovine brucellosis and tuberculosis after the plains bison had been translocated from Buffalo National Park.

 Diseases including brucellosis and tuberculosis remain endemic in the free-ranging herds in and around Wood Buffalo National Park.
 The diseases represent a serious management issue for governments, various local indigenous groups, and the cattle industry rapidly encroaching on the park's boundaries.
 Disease management strategies and initiatives began in the 1950s and have yet to result in a reduction of the incidence of either disease, despite considerable expenditure and increased public involvement.